Abstract

 Hyperbolicity

 The scalar's canonical kinetic ensures hyperbolic evolution with well-posed Cauchy problem where $V''(\phi) > 0$ near minima.
 Maxwell's equations in a Lorentzian matter metric remain hyperbolic.
 Linearized gravity propagates on the Einstein-frame cone.
-No ghosts or gradient instabilities arise for canonical $\phi$ and small $B$.
+Within the small-$B$, canonical-scalar EFT regime considered here, no ghost or gradient instability is introduced at leading order.
 The EFT is valid below the disformal scale $M$, with higher-dimensional operators suppressed.

 5. Local Lorentz Invariance, Proper Time, and the Emergence of c